Abdelhadyelsaid/another_chance_backend/README.md

-# Clothey API
+# Another Chance API

-Welcome to the Clothey E-Commerce API – your go-to solution for powering the backend of an innovative and seamless online shoe shopping experience.
-Whether you're building a cutting-edge men's, women's, or children's shoe store, Clothey API is designed to elevate your eCommerce platform to new heights.
+Welcome to the Another Chance E-Commerce API – your go-to solution for powering the backend of an innovative and seamless online shopping experience

-## Overview

-Clothey is not just about selling shoes; it's about creating a digital marketplace where users can effortlessly explore, discover, and purchase the perfect footwear for every occasion.
-Our API provides a robust foundation for managing product catalogs, processing orders, and delivering a responsive and secure shopping experience.

 ## Features